A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-And denoted as $\bX_n \stackrel{d}{\rightarrow}\bX$. \end{definition} When an estimator converges in probability to the true value as the sample size diverges, we say that the estimator is consistent.
-In mathematical language, we have the following definition. \begin{definition}[Consistency] An estimator $\hat{\theta}_n$ of $\theta$ constructed on the basis of a sample of size $n$ is said to be consistent if $\hat{\theta}_n \stackrel{p}{\longrightarrow} \theta$ as $n\rightarrow \infty$. \end{definition} This is a good property for an estimator to possess.
-When the sample size is large enough, the estimator will be arbitrarily close to the true value with high probability.
-Moreover, the concentration of an estimator around the true parameter can always be bounded using the mean squared error.
+When an estimator approaches the true value as the sample size increases indefinitely, we refer to this property as consistency.
+In mathematical terms, this concept is defined as follows: \begin{definition}[Consistency] An estimator $\widehattheta_n$ of $\theta$, constructed on the basis of a sample of size $n$, is said to be \textit{consistent} if $\widehattheta_n \stackrel{p}{\longrightarrow} \theta$ as $n\rightarrow \infty$. \end{definition}

+Consistency is a desirable attribute for an estimator.
+When the sample size is sufficiently large, the estimator will be very close to the true value with high probability.
+Additionally, the concentration of an estimator around the true parameter can always be bounded using the mean squared error.